 The view northward on Longview Avenue shows the home of David Booth.
 Samuel Booth built the house for his son in 1861.
 David was Mary Ann Booth’s older step-brother.
 According to the Longmeadow Historical Association, there is an inscription on the main beam in the attic that reads:

-Mary Ann Booth’s handwritten note on the back of the photograph “The Arches.”
+Mary Ann Booth’s handwritten note on the back of the photograph reads, “The Arches.”

 Scovill Waterbury Tailgate View Camera

-Scovill Waterbury Tailgate View Cameras were manufactured between 1886-1894.
+Scovill Waterbury Tailgate View Cameras were manufactured between 1886 and 1894.
 The front stanchion is immovable and holds the camera’s lens parallel to the camera bed.
 A hinged wooden frame swings down from the camera back, the tailgate, to form a supporting base for the rear section.
 It has to be lowered into place if the camera is in use.
-The camera-back holds the ground glass plate used for focusing and framing the subject being photographed.
-Focusing requires adjusting the camera-back toward or away from the lens.
+The camera back holds the ground glass plate used for focusing and framing the subject being photographed.
+Focusing requires adjusting the camera back toward or away from the lens.
 When working in daylight, the photographer needed to drape a black cloth to cover his head and the ground glass to see the dim image on the ground glass.
 After composing and focusing the subject, the photographer would exchange the ground glass with a glass plate having one side coated with a photosensitive emulsion.
 This model does not have a shutter, so the exposure duration was controlled by removing and replacing a cap over the lens.

 The Scovill Manufacturing Company’s origin dates back to 1802 in Waterbury, Connecticut.
-It was a brass and copper foundry manufacturing brass buttons, hinges, and other small stamped metallic items.
+It was a brass and copper foundry manufacturing brass buttons, hinges, and other small, stamped, metallic items.
 The company is self-proclaimed to be the first gilt button manufacturer in the United States.
-When the Daguerreotype photographic process became popular in North America, around 1850, it created a demand for silver-coated copper plates.
-Scovill Manufacturing quickly adapted machinery for making plates needed for Daguerreotype.
+When the Daguerreotype photographic process became popular in North America around 1850, it created a demand for silver-coated copper plates.
+Scovill Manufacturing quickly adapted machinery to make the plates needed for the Daguerreotype.
 The plates made by Scovill carry an identifying embossment on one corner, adding to their value to collectors.
 The company continued making products for the photographic community.
 Scoville purchased American Optical Company and, after the turn of the century, Ansco.
-During the latter half of the nineteen hundreds, photography sales slowly declined.
-Soon, the company’s original button making operation was the only manufacturing area that was still profitable.
+During the latter half of the 1900s, photography sales slowly declined.
+Soon, the company’s original button-making operation was the only manufacturing area that was still profitable.
 In 1997, Scoville changed its name to Scoville Fasteners.
-They moved from Waterbury, Connecticut to Clarksville, Georgia, and scaled back just making its original product – brass buttons.
+They moved from Waterbury, Connecticut, to Clarksville, Georgia, and scaled back, just making their original product – brass buttons.
 Available at https://www.company-histories.com/Scovill-Fasteners-Inc-Company-History.html

 BRASS MILITARY UNIFORM BUTTONS